batmany13/about-me/README.md

 You must deliver on immediate goals while planting seeds for the future.
 Challenge yourself to think about how you can do both?
 Do not compromise on either

 Toolbelt: Reading [Winning now, Winning later](https://www.amazon.com/Winning-Now-Later-Companies-Investing/dp/1599510219) by David Cote for inspiration.
-If a Fortune 100 CEO can turn around a company, while delivering on quarterly numbers AND investing in the future, you can do too!
+If a Fortune 100 CEO can turn around a company, while delivering on quarterly numbers AND investing in the future, you can do it too!

 ## About Me Personally

 <img src=rsrc/garden.jpg width=35% height=35%>

 I like to think of myself as a "humble gardener" (from the book Team of Teams), the idea of a leader who helps toil the soil, water the plants, and relishes in watching the team thrive and grow.
-My proudest moments is when I see my team or folks I mentor succeed in their own ambitions, knowing I had a small part in that.
+My proudest moments are when my teammates or folks I mentor succeed in their own ambitions, knowing I had a small part in that.

 ### I care deeply about how much you care